 Don’t worry!
 Leagues Ahead ensure your first diving experience is a comfortable one, we conduct a shore dive at Amadores Beach in the South of Gran Canaria.
 You will walk slowly to the water with your instructor and enter into shallow water where the water is only up to your knees.
 We make sure you are completely comfortable in the water before progressing onto the dive.
 It’s just like being in a swimming pool!

-Have a look at Playa de Amadores.
+Click to have a look at Playa de Amadores here.
 We choose this gem of a dive site because of its gentle and calm conditions making it the perfect place for your first try dive.
 It is hidden between Puerto Rico and Puerto de Mogan on the South-west coast of Gran Canaria and is the perfect place to relax after your underwater adventure in one of the many restaurants to sample some Spanish cuisine!

 Where will you take me underwater when I try diving in Gran Canaria?